BearOffice/Folder-Size/README.md

  &emsp;&emsp;&emsp;default value is 10
  &emsp;&emsp;&emsp;use option -full(f) to print the full result
  Enter go(g) [index] to move into the specified folders
+ &emsp;&emsp;&emsp;index relates to the treeview
  Enter back(b) to move back the parent folders
  Enter open(o) [index] to open the folder or the file specified
- Enter exit(e) to exit
+ &emsp;&emsp;&emsp;index relates to the last showed view Enter exit(e) to exit